List of Fairfax County Public Schools middle schools: Frost Middle School

 Frost Middle School (Region 5, grades 7–8) is a public school named after the poet Robert Frost and located southeast of Fairfax.

 Most students feed into Frost from Fairfax Villa Elementary School, Oak View Elementary School, Olde Creek Elementary School, Little Run Elementary School, Canterbury Woods Elementary School, Wakefield Forest Elementary School, Mantua Elementary School, Annandale Terrace Elementary School, Braddock Elementary School, and North Springfield Elementary School.
 Not all students from these schools attend Frost.

 Most students feed into W. T. Woodson High School for grades 9–12, but some feed into Annandale High School or Falls Church High School.
 Every year (as of 2021), around 21 students test into Thomas Jefferson High School for Science and Technology.

 Frost had 1154 students during the 2015–2016 school year.
 During the same school year, 12.13% of the student body received free/reduced-priced meals, and 5.03% were classified as having limited English.

 Frost has a AAP center (FCPS Advanced Academic Program).
 There are eight teams at Frost: four in the seventh grade (Cavaliers, Voyagers, Endeavor, Travelers) and four in the eighth grade (Atoms, Explorers, Galaxy, Seekers).
 Travelers, Cavaliers, Galaxy, and Seekers are in the AAP, while Voyagers, Endeavor, Atoms, and Explorers are not.

 Frost Middle School was recognized with the Governor's Award of Excellence from 2010 through 2017, and with the Virginia Board of Education Distinguished Achievement Award in 2013.
 In 2013 the school was recognized with the G.O.L.D.E.N.
 Wellness Award, as well as the Healthier U.S. School Challenge Bronze Award.
 The Virginia Music Educators' Association awarded Frost Middle School their Blue Ribbon from 2009 through 2017.
 Frost has been frequently ranked among the best middle schools in Virginia.

 As with many other middle schools in the area, chorus, orchestra and band classes take a trip to an amusement park, such as Busch Gardens or Kings Dominion near the end of the year.

-Extracurricular activities occur every day, with late buses offered on Monday, Tuesday, Wednesday, and Thursday.
-Students have the option to stay after school on Fridays, but they must have a ride home.
-Activities include: